Chapter 4:

 Part 2

 It looked more like the ground was slowly drifting away as opposed to being able to fly, Nicolaus thought to himself.
-He was floating, dumbfounded and rather scared as he continued to move upward.
+He was floating, dumbfounded and rather scared as he continued upward.
 “Hey Spike!”
 Katie called out to him from below.
 “How does it feel up there?”
-She, as well as Harper and Vergil, all remained on the ground, unable to take flight themselves.
+She, as well as Harper and Vergil, all remained grounded, unable to take flight themselves.

 “It’s…weird.
-It feels like I’m being pulled up by my back…or something.”
-(It’s like before.
-Even though there’s no actual body part, I can feel some sort of weight.
-Like…my mind is being weighed down, maybe.
+Feels like I’m being pulled up by my back…or something.”
+Nicolaus didn’t want to admit it, but Vernon was right with his earlier example.
+(Even though there’s no actual body part, I can feel some sort of weight.
+Like…my brain is being weighed down, maybe.
 This mist - it’s like the mist is a part of me; it feels like an outer layer of skin.)
-Nicolaus didn’t want to admit it, but Vernon was right with his earlier example.
-Amala and Vernon, were also airborne alongside Nicolaus, allowing him to compare the mist around his body to theirs.
-His was a strong, translucent azure blue; Vernon’s mist was burgundy and Amala’s was a deep mauve.
+Amala and Vernon were also airborne, allowing a comparison of mists around theirs bodies.
+Nicolaus’s was a strong, translucent azure blue; Vernon’s mist was burgundy and Amala’s was a deep mauve.
 “Hey Amala, Vernon, why are these mists different colors?”

 “No idea.”
 Amala replied.
-“Could be as simple as we’re just different people, so they’re different.”
+“Could be as simple as just being different people, so they’re different.”

 “Nicolaus!
 Stop!”
 Amala called out, but Nicolaus pushed on unabated.